Dream Symbols Dictionary

 The sun symbolizes consciousness, vital energy, and optimism.
 It represents clarity, truth, and spiritual illumination.

 Ask yourself: What gives me energy?
-What truth do I need to see?

 T Symbols starting with T